Beware the Jabberwock, my son!Lewis Carroll

 The Domed Hammer Face

-Few people in industrialized countries outside of Japan have any experience with flat-faced hammers since manufacturers automatically grind a convex or domed striking face on their hammers.
+Few people in industrialized countries outside of Japan have any experience with flat-faced hammers since manufacturers automatically grind a convex or domed striking face on their hammers nowadays.
 It’s simply what consumers are accustomed too.
-But I daresay few have ever considered the ramifications of the domed face.
+But I daresay few have ever considered the ramifications of the dome.

-Another more questionable feature of the domed face (depending on your viewpoint) is that it makes it difficult to judge the accuracy of the alignment of the dome’s centerpoint in the face and with the centerline of the hammer head.
-Who, praytell, profits from this ambivalent construction?
+Another more questionable feature of the domed face (depending on your viewpoint) is that it makes it difficult to judge the accuracy of one’s alignment of the centerpoint of the domed face and with the centerline of the hammer head.
+Who, pray tell, profits from this ambivalent construction?
 I’ll give you one guess, and it ain’t me or thee.

 So why is a domed-face hammer a problem when striking Japanese chisels?
-Simply because a domed face tends to focus the impact forces on a relatively smaller area on the wooden handle than a flat-faced hammer does accelerating the wear and shortening the life of the handle.
+Simply because it tends to focus the impact forces on a relatively smaller area on the wooden handle than a flat-faced hammer does accelerating the wear and shortening the life of the handle.

 The Flat Hammer Face

-You can easily modify a decent-quality, properly-hardened hammer to have a flat face by simply abrading it with a grinder or sander.
+While your humble servant is inordinately fond of the Japanese gennou hammer, it is by no means the only viable option.
+Indeed, you can easily modify most any decent-quality, properly-hardened hammer to have a flat face by simply abrading it with a grinder or sander.

 Be sure you make the new face planar (flat) and truly square to the hammer’s centerline because a tilt to the left or right will make doing precise work inexplicably difficult and may lead to insanity.
-I once knew a frugal carpenter (read “cheap jackass”) who insisted on using a hammer with a skewampus face.
-The cumulative corrosion to his confidence caused his wits to wander into the weeds.
-A sad but common story, I fear.
+I once knew a “frugal” carpenter (read “cheap jackass”) who insisted on using a hammer with a skewampus face.
+The cumulative corrosion to his confidence caused his wits to wander into the weeds (iambic pentameter?).
+A sad but too common story, I fear.

-If you are modifying a standard hammer with a standard handle, you may want to tilt the face’s plane a bit inwards towards the handle, but there is not adequate space in this post to discuss this modification in more detail.
+If you are modifying a standard hammer with a standard handle, you may benefit from tilting the face’s plane a bit inwards towards the handle, but there is not adequate space in this post to discuss this modification in more detail.

-Be especially careful to avoid overheating the hammer’s face while grinding/sanding it: too hot and the temper will be damaged softening the hammer’s face and ruining it.
+Whatever you do, be especially careful to avoid overheating the hammer’s face while grinding/sanding it; Too hot and the temper will be damaged softening the hammer’s face and ruining it.
 Seriously.
 Even a wooden chisel handle will eventually mushroom a steel hammer that has lost its temper.
-Here’s a guideline: If the hammer’s face becomes becomes too hot to touch with your bare finger, the temper is at serious risk.
+Here’s a guideline: If the hammer’s face becomes becomes too hot to touch with your bare finger, its temper is at serious risk.

 Finally, once the face is as flat and square and smooth as you can make it with your grinder or sander, be sure to polish the face because a smooth face wears out the chisel handle slower.
 A final polish with 320 grit W/D sandpaper is adequate.
 We polish ours even finer on sharpening stones.
 Overkill?
 Yup.
 Why bother?
-Because we like purty hammers.
-Don’t worry, the polish won’t make the hammer face slippery.
+Because we like purty hammers and they deserve our love.
+Don’t worry, the polish won’t make the hammer’s face slippery, unless you spread butter over it as the March Hare did to his watch.

-By the way, once you have your flat-face hammer, try driving nails with it.
+By the way, once you your flat-face hammer is ready, try driving nails with it.
 You will find it works a lot better for everything except setting nailheads below the board’s face.
 A nailset works better for that job anyway.

 We hope our Beloved Customers will take this article to heart for the sake of their chisels.